seanrioux/strapi-okria-api/README.md

 - [Appendix](#appendix)

 ## Introduction
-OKRIA is a setting and strategic planning model designed to better the objectives and key results model popularized by John Doerr.

 ### What is OKRIA?
+OKRIA is a goal setting and strategic planning model designed to better the objectives and key results model popularized by John Doerr.

 If you’re familiar with OKR, it’s pretty easy to summarize OKRIA (it’s in our name).
 OKRIA stands for Objectives and Key Results, Initiatives and Activities.

 In the OKRIA model, we have explicitly delineated the (often compounded) process of planning initiatives and activities from that of setting objectives and key results.
 In doing so we have worked to define a more holistic strategic planning model.
-Following the OKR example, we’ve defined simple (but opinionated) rules for the application of the process, considering organizational hierarchy and scalability, e.g.:
+Following the OKR example, we’ve defined simple (but opinionated) rules for initiatives and activities planning:

 #### Initiatives
 Initiatives are the projects, products, or product features that will be undertaken to increase, decrease or maintain key results.
 Initiatives are: